 - Select “Bachelor of Science” as your desired degree/award

-Complete approximately 30 semester credits of liberal education, including social work supporting foundation and pre-admission course work.
+Complete approximately 30 semester credits of liberal education, including all social work supporting foundation and pre-admission course work.
 Some liberal education courses can also count toward your social work degree.
-See this page for details.
+Social work students must earn a 2.00 overall GPA, a combined 2.50 GPA in social work pre-admission courses and C or better in all SOWK-prefix courses to be admitted.

 Select 1 of the following courses:

 Enroll in these three courses prior to or during the semester of application.
-(Students apply for the Social Work Program upon completion of approximately 30 semester credits)
+Students apply for the social work program upon completion of approximately 30 semester credits, typically during their sophomore year.

 - Select 1 of the following diversity electives: